bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 The roots of the term ‘diffusion maps’ come from physics, I believe.
 If you release a gas at point A, how can I model how the gas is going to diffuse over time?
 How do I know where the gas has reached 3 seconds after releasing it?
 10 seconds after releasing it?
 100 seconds?

 ### Why do I care about diffusion?
 If modeling gas diffusion doesn't sound like the most exciting thing to you, fear not.
-The idea of how modeling how gases diffuse in the air is generalizable to how any information is disseminated in a graph, and thus is applicable to any graph-based problem.
+The idea of modeling how gases diffuse in the air is generalizable to how any information is disseminated in a graph, and thus is applicable to any graph-based problem.
 Some non-gas use cases that I can think of right now are:

 * The famous PageRank algorithm that Google originally used to rank search results used a diffusion-like crawl over the internet to rank web-pages!
 * You could model how news spreads in a social network.
 If I plant some fake news that goes viral on my feed this second, I could model how many people saw it in 3 days.
-* You could use this as a clustering technique, in the sense that the you will diffuse to points close to you than to points farther.
+* You could use this as a clustering technique, in the sense that the you will diffuse to points closer to you faster than to points farther than you.
 This is the foundation of a popular method called spectral clustering.
 * A weird (and very unrealistic) one but bear with me.
 Say a friend of yours is backpacking across Asia for a year without a phone and there is no way for you to get in touch with them, but you want to throw them a surprise birthday party.
 How would you know which city your friend is going to be in?
 Using diffusion, you could actually make an educated guess on which city your friend will be on their birthday! [^stalker]

 ### The framing of the graph problem